streamr-dev/network/packages/client/README.md

 For each stream + user there can be a permission assignment containing a subset of those permissions.
 It is also possible to grant public permissions for streams (only `StreamPermission.PUBLISH` and `StreamPermission.SUBSCRIBE`).
 If a stream has e.g. a public subscribe permissions, it means that anyone can subscribe to that stream.

-To grant permissions for users:
+To grant a permission for a user:
 ```js
 // Requires MATIC tokens (Polygon blockchain gas token)
 await stream.grantPermissions({